From unboxing to generating power in about an hour. Plug-in solar is as simple as setting up a new appliance.

 Understand the key differences between plug-in solar, portable power stations, and traditional rooftop systems.
 Each serves a different need — and a different budget.

-Plug-in solar pushes power into your home circuits through standard wall outlets.
+Plug-in solar pushes power into your home circuits through GFCI-protected wall outlets.
 Multiple plug-in solar units can mesh-network together for expanded capacity.
 The system reduces your utility meter in real-time and provides backup power during outages.

 With battery storage, keep your essentials running during outages — refrigerator, Wi-Fi, phone chargers, medical devices.
 The average US household faces 7+ hours of outages per year.
 Plug-in solar is the only backup power option that also saves you money every day.